ICI3D/MMED/logistics/index.md

 ## Things to bring or buy

 - If you are coming from abroad and bringing any electronics with you, you will need appropriate **electrical converters and plug adapters**.
 Phones and computers (and some digital cameras) usually come with a converter.
 Plug adapters can be purchased at local shops.
 If you would like to purchase adapters before you arrive, you can use any of the plug types described on for example [this page](http://www.power-plugs-sockets.com/south-africa/) at AIMS.
 We recommend purchasing grounded adapters if you have the option.
-- **SIM cards** for mobile phones (GSM only) can be purchased at the airport or local shops.
+- **SIM cards** for mobile phones (GSM or e-sim) can be purchased at the airport or local shops.
 South Africa has strict regulations for registration of SIM cards so you'll need to bring proof of identity (passport) and proof of address (the AIMS address and any printed letter of invitation to the workshop should suffice).